yoga9/SQL_Coffee-Shop-Sales-Data-Analysis/README.md

 I enhanced each category with deeper, more complex SQL queries that will be analysed the Coffee Shop Sales dataset in-depth.
 Here’s what I did for each level:

-1) Basic Level
+1) Basic Level:
 I added foundational insights that go beyond simple retrieval, including distinct counts, conditional filtering, and basic arithmetic on columns.

-2) Intermediate Level
+2) Intermediate Level:
 I added advanced filtering, grouping with multiple conditions, conditional aggregations, and ranking functions for detailed insights.

-3) Advanced Level
+3) Advanced Level:
 These involve complex joins, window functions, CTEs (Common Table Expressions), and subqueries for richer, layered analysis.